sourcegraph/about/handbook/engineering/distribution/index.md

 ### Deployment and Operations platform

-This team owns how Sourcegraph site admins (including on-premise customers and our own Cloud deployment) deploy, upgrade, and monitor Sourcegraph.
+This team owns how Sourcegraph site admins (including on-premise customers and our own Cloud deployment) deploy, upgrade, operate and monitor Sourcegraph.

 ### Developer platform